CCii666/sephora-marketing-analyzer/README.md

 # Sephora Marketing Analyzer

 ## 1. Problem & User
-This project addresses the need for data-driven decision-making in beauty e-commerce by helping sellers and marketers select target products, analyze customer feedback, and optimize pricing strategies.
-It serves beauty e-commerce sellers, resellers, and marketing teams who require actionable insights from large product datasets and review text.
+This project aims to provide data-driven decision support for the beauty e-commerce industry, assisting with product selection and targeted marketing strategy development through the analysis of customer review feedback and product ingredient information.
+Designed for sales and marketing teams in beauty e-commerce, the tool helps users extract actionable business insights from large volumes of product data and customer reviews.

 ## 2. Data
 - **Source**: [Sephora Products and Skincare Reviews Dataset](https://www.kaggle.com/datasets/nadyinky/sephora-products-and-skincare-reviews) (Kaggle)